-Make sure you purchase travel insurance before, or as soon as possible once you have paid the deposit for your trip.
-This will give you peace of mind in the run up to your departure and it means you can relax on your travels, safe in the knowledge your health and belongings are covered if the worst happens.
-And remember, with HIF travel insurance you can call us to nominate a family member or friend to amend your policy on your behalf or organise a Power of Attorney if your trip is lengthy.
+Consider purchasing travel insurance before, or as soon as possible once you have paid the deposit for your trip.
+This could give you peace of mind in the run up to your departure and it means you can relax on your travels, safe in the knowledge your health and belongings are protected if the worst happens.
+And remember, with HIF travel insurance you can call us to nominate a family member or friend to amend your policy on your behalf.

 Check your passports